HarrisonKing1618/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy html files that did not exist in the parent directory
+move files begining with an uppercase letter to a new directory